antimof/UxPlay/README.md

 Some  systems  may instead use the mdnsd daemon as an alternative to provide mDNS service.

 For other problems after a connection is made, use "uxplay -d " (debug log option)  to see what is happening.
-Such problems are usually due to a GStreamer plugin that doesn't work on your system (by default, GStreamer uses an algorithm to guess what is the "best" plugin to use on your system).
+**Such problems are usually due to a GStreamer plugin that doesn't work on your system**: (by default, GStreamer uses an algorithm to guess what is the "best" plugin to use on your system).
 If you use an